kanidm/kanidm/designs/resource_limits.rst

 * Prevent searching on terms that do not exist (done, filter schema validation)
 * Deny unindexed searches
 * Limit the amount of entries that can be loaded for a read operation
-* Limit the numer of entries that can be filter-tested in partial index queries
+* Limit the number of entries that can be filter-tested in partial index queries
 * Limit on the number of entries that can be loaded from a search
 * Limit the depth of nesting in a search query (filter).
 * Reduce the size of allowed queries to prevent complex index access patterns